 Our expertise has been sought by shipyards and navies from countries all over the world to assist in early stage studies, contract and design development, and detailed design and production projects for both new and conversion efforts.

-Our global international experience means that Gibbs & Cox staff have the opportunity to keep abreast of the latest navel and commercial developments from both shipyards class societies and navies worldwide and bring the best ideas together for each of our customers.
+Our global international experience means that Gibbs & Cox staff have the opportunity to keep abreast of the latest naval and commercial developments from both shipyard class societies and navies worldwide to bring the best ideas together for each of our customers.

 Gibbs & Cox is assisting the Canadian Navy and Coast Guard and Australian Navy with multiple projects as they develop their fleets for the 21st century and continues to support the navies of Egypt, Taiwan, the Philippines and others as they upgrade and maintain their ships.